Diamond Dogs: Background

 David Bowie released his seventh studio album Pin Ups in the summer of 1973.
 At the time, he was unsure of where to take his career.
 Not wanting Ziggy Stardust to define him, he disbanded his backing band the Spiders from Mars and parted ways with producer Ken Scott.
 According to biographer David Buckley, Scott's departure marked an end to Bowie's "classic 'pop' period" and brought him to more experimental territory and "arguably greater musical daring".

 During the Pin Ups sessions, he told reporters that he wanted to create a musical, using various titles such as Tragic Moments and Revenge, or The Best Haircut I Ever Had.
 His guitarist Mick Ronson recalled: "[Bowie] had all these little projects ... [and] wasn't quite sure what he wanted to do."
-As Ronson began work on his solo album Slaughter on 10th Avenue, David and his wife Angie decided to move out of Beckenham's Haddon Hall, because of harassment by fans.
-They moved initially into an apartment in Maida Vale, rented to them by actress Diana Rigg, before moving into a larger house on Oakley Street, Chelsea.
+As Ronson began work on his solo album Slaughter on 10th Avenue, Bowie and his wife Angie moved out of Beckenham's Haddon Hall because of harassment by fans.
+They moved initially into an apartment in Maida Vale, rented to them by the actress Diana Rigg, before moving into a larger house on Oakley Street, Chelsea.
 According to Buckley, David Bowie's manager Tony Defries prevented this move initially, citing the house as "too extravagant".
 Despite RCA Records estimating Bowie's album and single sales in the UK at over two million copies combined, Defries said that sales did not provide Bowie with enough income to afford the house.
-In spite of Defries, Bowie bought the house and it was here the Bowies spent time with Rod Stewart and Ronnie Wood of the Faces, Mick Jagger and his then-wife Bianca, and American singer and model Ava Cherry, with whom Bowie allegedly had an affair during this time.
+In spite of Defries, Bowie bought the house and it was here the Bowies spent time with Rod Stewart and Ronnie Wood of the Faces, Mick Jagger and his then-wife Bianca, and the American singer and model Ava Cherry, with whom Bowie had an affair during this time.

 Along with recording Pin Ups, Bowie participated in other musical ventures in 1973.
 He co-produced and played on Lulu's recording of "The Man Who Sold the World", which was released as a single in January 1974, contributed to Steeleye Span's Now We Are Six, and formed a trio called the Astronettes, comprising Cherry, Jason Guess and Geoff MacCormack.
 The group recorded sessions at Olympic Studios in London but the project was ultimately shelved in January; a compilation album titled People from Bad Homes (later The Astronettes Sessions) was released in 1995.
 Bowie reworked songs from these sessions in subsequent years.
 Buckley writes that the songs he recorded featured a blend of glam rock and soul, which proved to be the direction Bowie took in 1974.